The CyberSEO plugin is able to syndicate almost any content source. Basically there are two content source types:

 <item> <title>Example entry</title> <description>Here is some text containing an interesting description.</description> <link>http://www.wikipedia.org/</link> <guid>unique string per item</guid> <pubDate>Mon, 06 Sep 2009 16:45:00 +0000 </pubDate> </item>

-Let’s consider we need to parse some XML feed which entries are enclosed within the <product> tags and have the following structure:
+Let’s consider we need to parse some XML feed which entries are enclosed within the <product> tag and have the following structure:

-However we still can’t pull such feeds to the blog without some additional settings, because there is only one standard RSS tag int the example feed above.
-I’m talking about the <description> one.
-But there is no such important tags as <title> and <guid>.
-Furthermore, there are some additional tags (<name>, <id> and <price>) we may like to include into the post.
+However we still can’t pull this feed to the blog without some additional settings, because such important tags as <title> and <description> are missing there.
+Furthermore, there is an additional tag <price>, which we may also like to include into the post.

-This option defines what the XML/RSS syndicator must do with the posts which categories are not per-defined in the blog.
+This option defines what the XML/RSS syndicator must do with the post categories if they are pre-defined in the WordPress settings.
 Here you can choose one of the four actions:

 - Use XML syndicator default settings – the default XML syndicator rules will be applied.
 You can assign these rules if you click “Alter default settings” button on the main “XML Syndicator” page.